Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 What blockchains use Rust?

-Polkadot, Solana, SORA, NEAR Protocol, and Hyperledger Iroha are Rust-based or use Rust extensively.
+Polkadot, Solana, SORA, NEAR, and Hyperledger Iroha all rely on Rust extensively.

 How does SORA use Rust?